 The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new Online threats or incidents that have taken place.
-The implementation of this Online Safety Policy will be monitored by the: Headteacher Governors DSL Computing Lead / team The school will monitor the impact of the policy using: Identify children at greater risk of harm.
+September 2025 The implementation of this Online Safety Policy will be monitored by the: Executive Headteacher and Heads of School Trustees and Local Governors DSL Computing Lead / team The school will monitor the impact of the policy using: Identify children at greater risk of harm.
 Regular Audits of children and families' online behaviour and harms for baseline, this information to feed into risk assessment.
 Logs of reported incidents Monitoring logs of internet activity (including sites visited) Internal monitoring data for network activity Governing Body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group at regular intervals: Termly where appropriate Should serious Online incidents take place, the following external persons / agencies should be informed: